 Here at Towngate Primary Academy, we strive to give every child an inspiring and motivating school experience as they progress through their learning journey.
 In Key Stage Two, we invest time in preparing the children to be self-motivated, to develop an enquiring mind, to have high aspirations and to be independent thinkers and to demonstrate our core values in their own choices and behaviours.

-Year 6 - Miss Eke (Deputy Headteacher) and Mrs Schofield
+Year 6 - Mrs Wolstenholme, Miss Eke and Mrs Johnson

 Year 3/4 - Mrs Marsten, Mrs Bailey and Mrs Hanley

 Our Academy Uniform